Table Of Contents_

 WHY WE LIKE IT: A lightweight, easy to maintain pipe wrench made from sturdy aluminum that makes using it for extended periods easier to do without causing premature hand and arm fatigue.

 Fatigue is a major issue when it comes to working with hand tools.
 This Ridgid 18-in Aluminum Straight Pipe Wrench is the perfect solution if traditional heavier pipe wrenches are a problem for you.
-We’ve nominated this model as our Honorable Mention because of its lightweight construction that makes it weigh 40% less than traditional heavy-duty pipe wrenches of the same size.
+We’ve nominated this aluminum pipe wrench as our Honorable Mention because of its lightwffeight construction that makes it weigh 40% less than traditional heavy-duty pipe wrenches of the same size.
+This is an adjustable wrench that has superior griping because of its full floating forged hook jaw, which makes working with your hands easier.
+Plus, this wrench has a non stick adjustment nut and self-cleaning threads and an easily replaceable heel jaw, hook jaw, and spring assembly.

 Award: Best for Small Spaces